adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Explanation**

 Everybody knows about Covid-19, Coronavirus or SARS-CoV-2 (Severe acute respiratory syndrome coronavirus 2).
 The information of the consensus sequence can be found [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 The Wuhan virus (Accession: NC_045512) contains around 29903 bp in a ss-RNA sequence.
 The reference genome (the first isolate virus) can be found in [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 To download the reference DNA sequence click on _FASTA_ under the title.
 Once inside, you can click on _Send to_, select _Complete Record_, _File_ and format _FASTA_.
 Finally, click on create file and save as _SARS-CoV-2-reference.fasta_.
-All the information in NCBI for the virus can be access from [here](https://www.ncbi.nlm.nih.gov/sars-cov-2/).
+Moreover, following the same procedure we can download the gene annotation for the reference genome.
+Click on _Send to_, select _Complete Record_, _File_ and format _GFF3_.
+Save the file with the name _SARS-CoV-2-reference.gff3_ All the information in NCBI for the virus can be access from [here](https://www.ncbi.nlm.nih.gov/sars-cov-2/).

 <p>&nbsp;</p>